Skip to main content

 We strongly encourage our health, social care and education students at Kingston University to subscribe to the Update Service for the duration of their studies so that a current online check can be undertaken by the University.

 There is an annual charge of £13 which is payable directly to the DBS.
 By subscribing to the Update Service you will be able to share the information on your DBS certificate with other registered bodies.
 This will save you time and money.
 In addition, if you decide to take a break from your studies during your course you will not be required to complete a new DBS form when you return, as long as you return to the course within three years of the date on your original DBS disclosure.

-We will receive confirmation from our online provider FADV that your DBS application is complete but Kingston University will NOT receive a copy of your Enhanced Disclosure Certificate.
+We will receive confirmation from our online provider FADV that your DBS application is complete.
+Kingston University will NOT receive a copy of your Enhanced Disclosure Certificate.
 We will receive an electronic notification of the completion of your DBS.
 You do not need to send us a copy of your DBS unless you are specifically asked to do so.